When is the best time to switch business energy supplier?

 But remember, you'll only be switched to your new business energy contract once your current contract has ended.
 This means if you secure new rates with six months left until your current contract end date, the switch won't actually take place for another six months.

-Even so, it makes sense to arrange a new deal at the earliest opportunity.
+Even so, arranging a new deal at the earliest opportunity makes sense.
 Customers who renew six months before their contract end date save up to 20% compared to customers who renew close to their contract end date.

 Switching times can be affected by the circumstances of your own business or an objection from your current supplier.
 These objections can happen for a number of different reasons, including: